 The David Carliner Public Interest Award

 “David Carliner was a tremendous advocate for human rights.
 He was ahead of his time and met incredible resistance for the work he did.
 We have all benefitted from his courageous work.” – Cathleen Caron, 2010 recipient of the Award

 The David Carliner Public Interest Award was established in memory of one of the great public interest lawyers of the 20th Century, David Carliner (1918-2007), a champion of justice in his native Washington, D.C. and on the national stage.
 A tireless, innovative litigator, he also played a leading role in building institutions devoted to protecting civil and human rights and combating injustice on a systemic basis.
-A pioneering immigration lawyer, an ardent foe of Jim Crow, and a leading champion of full political rights for citizens of the District of Columbia, he also was the founding chair of the American Civil Liberties Union-National Capital Area and the International Human Rights Law Group (now GlobalRights).
-For more information on David Carliner click here.

 The Award consists of: